TypeScript and Jasmine playground

 npm install --save-dev jasmine @types/jasmine

-npx jasmine init # It will create spec\support\jasmine.json file
+npx jasmine init # It will create spec\support\jasmine.mjs file

-Also, we have to change some configurations in jasmine.json
+Also, we have to change some configurations in jasmine.mjs.

 "**/*[sS]pec.ts"